-While popular stereotype might typify high school theatre as forcing nervous, hormonal teenagers to kiss on stage, a real question why high school theatre students can’t be just as talented and professional as paid actors.
+While popular stereotypes might typify high school theatre as forcing nervous, hormonal teenagers to kiss on stage, a real question is why high school theatre students can’t be just as talented and professional as paid actors.

 Recently I saw an Off-Broadway touring group perform The Wizard of Oz at the Rushmore Plaza Civic Center.
 It was phenomenal and the performers were very talented (strong suits include singing, dancing, and acting!).
 Yet as a Central High School student and a dedicated play attendee, I spent the whole play observing what was different from CHS’s production of The Wizard of Oz in the spring of 2017.

 Not surprisingly, the Off-Broadway touring group had more elaborate costumes and set designs, but in many ways the two shows were very comparable.
 Rose Lamoureaux, who played Dorothy in Central’s production, played her part wonderfully and, I think, stunned everyone with her amazing singing abilities.
 She provided not only a childlike tone but a youthful appearance, making her part as Dorothy more believable, I think, than the Off-Broadway’s actress.

 One advantage the Off-Broadway shows have, as well as Black Hills Community Theater and other theaters open to the public, is that they can cast people of all ages.
 Aunt Em and Uncle Henry, for example, were grown adults rather than high school students, adding to the experience and reality of the play as a whole.